-The examples in WordPress with Single Pod show how to quickly create WordPress services.
-The WordPress services created in this way have the following features:
+To learn about how to quickly create WordPress services, you can refer to Creating a WordPress Service.
+WordPress services created in this way have the following features:

-- The data is written to the mySQL database running on the same container.
+- Data is written to the MySQL databases running on the same container.

 - Services can be quickly launched.

-- Databases and storage-type files will be lost if the container is stopped for certain reason.
+- Databases and storage-type files will be lost if the container is stopped for certain reasons.

-Using MySQL databases can ensure the permanent storage of data.
+Using MySQL databases can ensure permanent storage of data.
 The databases will continue to run when the pod/container restarts.
-This document explains how to configure MySQL database using TencentDB and how to create a WordPress service that using TencentDB.
+This document explains how to configure the MySQL database using TencentDB and how to create a WordPress service that uses TencentDB.

-- Log in to the TencentDB MySQL console, and click Create in the database instance list.
-See the figure below:
+Log in to the TencentDB for MySQL console, and click Create in the database instance list, as shown in the figure below.

-- Select the configuration to purchase.
-For details, see TencentDB MySQL.
+Select the configuration to purchase.
+For more information, see Overview.

-The region of the database must be the same as that of the cluster, otherwise you will not be able to connect to the database.
+The database must be in the same region as that of the cluster.
+Otherwise, you will unable to connect to the database.

-- After successfully creating the database, you can view it in MySQL instance list.
+After creating the database, you can view it in the MySQL instance list.

-- Initialize the database.
-For details, see [Initializing MySQL database].
+Initialize the database.
+For more information, see Initializing MySQL Instance.

-Creating a WordPress Service that Using Tencent DB
+Creating a WordPress service that uses Tencent DB

-- Workload Name: The name of the workload to be created.
+- Workload Name: the name of the workload to create.
 Here,

 wordpress is used as an example.

-- Namespace: To be selected based on your requirements.
+- Namespace: select a namespace based on your requirements.

-- Type: To be selected based on your requirements.
+- Type: select a type based on your requirements.

-- Volume: Set up the workload volumes mounted based on your requirements.
-For more details, see Volume Management.
+- Volume: set the volume to which the workload is mounted based on your requirements.
+For more information, see Volume Management.

-- Name: Enter the custom container name.
-Here,
+- Name: enter the custom container name.
+In this example,

-WORDPRESS_DB_HOST = Private IP for cloud database MySQL
+WORDPRESS_DB_HOST = Private IP address of TencentDB for MySQL

 WORDPRESS_DB_PASSWORD = Password entered during initialization